Anyonic statistics revealed by the Hong-Ou-Mandel dip for fractional excitations

-The results for the normalized HOM noise for a periodic Lorentzian drive, in the case of a filling factor $\nu=1/3$, are shown in Fig.~\ref{fig:HOMT}.
-Here, we have chosen realistic values for the experimental parameters, with a frequency $\omega = 1\times 2 \pi$ GHz, and a finesse $\eta=0.01$.~\footnote{Note that this frequency is a bit smaller than the one commonly used in experiments (for example $\omega \simeq 5 \times 2 \pi $ GHz in Ref.~\onlinecite{dubois13}), which allows us to take a smaller value for the finesse, as higher harmonics of the base frequency $\omega$ are more easily accessed.} The black dotted line shows the shape of the narrow Lorentzian pulse over one period, thus highlighting the width of the incoming wavepackets.
+Fig.~\ref{fig:HOMT} shows the normalized HOM noise for a periodic Lorentzian drive, at $\nu=1/3$, with realistic values for the experimental parameters (frequency $\omega = 1\times 2 \pi$ GHz, and finesse $\eta=0.01$).\footnote{Note that this frequency is a bit smaller than the one commonly used in experiments (for example $\omega \simeq 5 \times 2 \pi $ GHz in Ref.~\onlinecite{dubois13}).
+We have chosen realistic values for the experimental parameters, which allows us to take a smaller value for the finesse, as higher harmonics of the base frequency $\omega$ are more easily accessed.
+The experiment of Ref.~\onlinecite{dubois13} used pulses with width as small as 30ps, which is similar to the width of 20ps that we consider in Fig.~\ref{fig:HOMT}} The black dotted line shows the shape of the narrow Lorentzian pulse over one period.
 The full curves show the HOM dip as a function of the time-shift $\delta t$.
 In panel a), the average charge per pulse is fixed to $q e =e/3$, and the temperature $T$ is varied from 250mK down to 25mK.
+At $T = 25$mK, the hierarchy of the different time scales is thus: pulse width ($\sim 20 ps$) $\ll$ thermal time-scale ($\sim 300 ps$) $<$ period ($\sim1000ps$).
 One can readily see that, while the width of the HOM dip is close to that of the Lorentzian pulse at $T=$250mK, it significantly increases as the temperature is lowered, ultimately being much larger at $T=$25mK.
-Since it is rather easy experimentally to modulate the injected charge per period $q e$, we consider, in panel b), a fixed temperature $T=$25mK, and an injected charge per period which varies from $q e=e$ down to $q e=e/3$.
+We consider, in panel b), a fixed temperature $T=$25mK, and an injected charge per period which varies from $q e=e$ down to $q e=e/3$.
 There, the width of the HOM dip is similar to that of the incoming pulse for $q=1$ (corresponding to the injection of a full electron per period on each edge), before increasing substantially as $q$ is lowered, recovering a wide HOM dip for $q=1/3$.
 The thick dashed line corresponds to the analytical prediction of Eq.~\eqref{eq:HOMsingleResult} for $T=25mK$.
 This shows a very good agreement with the full numerical result obtained for $q=1/3$, with only a small underestimation of the width of the dip associated with the assumption of infinitely sharp pulses.